Library use policy

 - Excessive or inappropriate use of library resources; including computers, books, journals, databases, seating space, study rooms, networks, etc. Use of visitor computers for more than two hours per day across the Libraries’ locations for two or more consecutive days, or in a clear recurrent pattern of multi-day use, is generally considered excessive use.

-- Behaviors that violate the MIT Policy on the Use of Information Technology Resources or MITnet Rules of Use
+- Behaviors that violate MIT Policies and Procedures or MITnet Rules of Use

 - Tampering with computers, equipment, facilities, or any other Library resources.